simonangel-fong/Note_Tech/AWS/saa/monitor_audit_compliance/cloudwatch.md

 ---

-### Streams
+### Metric Streams

+- `Metric Streams`

   - **Continually stream** CloudWatch metrics to a destination of your choice, with **near-real-time** delivery and **low latency**.

+- Target:

   - `Amazon Kinesis Data Firehose` (and then its destinations)
   - **3rd party** service provider:
   - Datadog, Dynatrace, New Relic, Splunk, Sumo Logic…

 - **Option** to **filter** metrics to only stream a subset of them

 ![cloudwatch_metric_streams_diagram](./pic/cloudwatch_metric_streams_diagram.png)

 - Sample:
-  - …. is a CloudWatch feature that allows you to send CloudWatch metrics in near real-time to S3 bucket (through Kinesis Data Firehose) and 3rd party destinations (e.g., Splunk, Datadog, …).
+  - …. is a CloudWatch feature that allows you to send CloudWatch metrics in **near real-time** to S3 bucket (through Kinesis Data Firehose) and 3rd party destinations (e.g., Splunk, Datadog, …).
     - Metric Streams

 ---